Let's gear up your 4WD

 Prepare to get bogged

 Bogging is when your vehicle gets stuck in wet or naturally soft ground – in your case, soft sand.
 When you’re with your 4×4 on the beach, always assume that at some point you’ll be bogged.
 So, come prepared.
 Keep essential equipment on hand to help you get out of a sticky (or sandy) situation.
-Total 4X4 has plenty of recovery gear available, including a handy X-Jack.
+Total 4X4 has plenty of recovery gear available, including a handy X-Jack and one of the Exitrax recovery boards, newly added to our offering!

 Before you attempt to de-bog yourself, always scoop the sand from the front and behind of all wheels.
 If you do get bogged, don’t spin the wheels.
 This will only dig the tyres in deeper.